didix21/mdutils/Example.md

 This is an example of markdown file created using mdutils python package.
 In this example youare going to see how to create a markdown file using this library.
 Moreover, you're finding the available features which makes easy create this type of files while you are runningpython code.

-# What you can do
+# This is what you can do

 ## Create Markdown files